The Best Way to Organize Your Home on a Budget

 - you think you “may” need the item “someday” – wait until you actually do need the item.
-I deal with this on a regular basis, with my Boy Scout leader husband and his “be prepared” approach to life – it drives me a little, I mean a lot, crazy.
+I deal with this on a regular basis, with my Boy-Scout-leader husband and his “be prepared” approach to life – it drives me a little (OK, a lot) crazy.

 I hope you feel inspired to declutter and organize your home.
 You can do this!

 (Sign up below for the 5-Day Decluttered Life Challenge and I’ll help you establish a decluttering habit you can stick to!)

 Join the free 5-day Decluttered Life Challenge.
 I’ll help you finally create the clutter-free home you’ve wanted for so long, with an easy-to-stick-to decluttering method that even the busiest mom can follow!